Thailand Food Guide

 Kai Yang

-Northeastern (Isaan) style grilled chicken marinated in fish sauce, garlic, and herbs, slow-grilled over low heat until the skin is crispy - typically served with sticky rice and dipping sauces.
+Isaan-style grilled chicken marinated in fish sauce, garlic and herbs, then cooked slowly over low heat until the skin crisps up.
+It usually comes with sticky rice and dipping sauces.

 Allergens: